yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/tools.md

 An ActiveMQ broker is embedded in each API Gateway instance, with brokers organized by API Gateway groups.
 An active/active deployment is supported to ensure high availability of the messaging infrastructure, with an external shared file system used for the persistent message store.

 Queue and topic management is integrated into the API Gateway Manager web console, which enables the API administrator to view queues and topics, messages on queues, and individual message contents.
-For example:

 ![ActiveMQ message](/Images/docbook/images/concepts/admin_messaging_content.png)